 Maricopa and Pima counties only: Effective October 1, 2003, legislation authorizes the Inpatient Hospital Reimbursement Program.
 The program is defined in the Arizona Revised Statutes (A.R.S.)
 36-2905.01, and requires hospital subcontracts to be negotiated between Program Contractors in Maricopa and Pima counties and hospitals to establish reimbursement levels, terms and conditions.
 Subcontracts shall be negotiated by the Program Contractor and hospitals to cover operational concerns, such as timeliness of claims submission and payment, payment of discounts or penalties, and legal resolution, which may, as an option, include establishing arbitration procedures.
 These negotiated subcontracts shall remain under close scrutiny by AHCCCSA to insure availability of quality services within specific service districts, equity of related party interests, and reasonableness of rates.
 The general provisions of this program encompass acute care hospital services and outpatient hospital services that result in an admission.
 The Program Contractor, upon request, shall make available to AHCCCSA, all hospital subcontracts and any amendments.
 For non-emergency patient-days, the Program Contractor shall ensure that at least 65% of its members use contracted hospitals.
 AHCCCSA reserves the right to subsequently adjust the 65% standard.
 Further, if in AHCCCSA's judgment the number of inpatient days at a particular non-contracted hospital becomes significant, AHCCCSA may require a subcontract at that hospital.
-Pursuant to Section 6085 of the Federal Deficit Reduction Act, non-contracted providers of emergency services shall be paid no more than the AHCCCS Fee-for-Service rates.
-Furthermore, in accordance with R9-22-718, unless otherwise negotiated by both parties, the reimbursement for inpatient services provided at a non-contracted hospital shall be based on the rates as defined in A.R.S. § 36-2903.01, multiplied by 95%.
+In accordance with R9-22-718, unless otherwise negotiated by both parties, the reimbursement for inpatient services provided at a non-contracted hospital shall be based on the rates as defined in A.R.S. § 36-2903.01, multiplied by 95%.